All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Erosion of the stomach and duodenum - superficial defects that do not go beyond the tunica muscularis of the gastric mucosa and duodenum, and heal without scarring.
+Erosions of the stomach and duodenum are superficial defects that do not extend beyond the tunica muscularis of the mucous membrane of the stomach and duodenum and heal without scar formation.

 Causes of erosions of the stomach and duodenum